Tourism experts estimate over $200 million economic impact for Alabama football this season

 Rush said Visit Tuscaloosa anticipates an estimated $200 million economic impact this season.
 This weekend alone could bring in $10 to $15 million because of the fans that stay in the city after game day and continue to give back to the city.

-To find things to do and learn more about Tuscaloosa, Visit Tuscaloosa’s website and social media channels.
+To find things to do and learn more about Tuscaloosa, use the Visit Tuscaloosa’s website and social media channels.